Sending Cards and Letters: Our Best Advice and Ideas

 How to decorate an envelope

-- Pencils, pens and markers in a range of colors and styles.
+- Pencils, pens and markers.
+Try for a range of colors and styles.
 Thick and thin.
 Metallic, white, glitter.
 Brush tips, wide nibs, calligraphy.

-- Make some little sketches on scratch paper before you start on the envelope to play with how the addresses and designs fit your space.
+- Do a rough draft.
+Make some little sketches on scratch paper before you start on the envelope to play with how the addresses and designs fit your space.

-- Lightly pencil in your design on the envelope before you bring out the markers.
+- Pencil it in.
+Lightly pencil in your design on the envelope before you bring out the markers.

-- Don’t forget the essentials: Name, address, city, state, zip—for both the address and return address.
+- Double-check your addresses.
+Before you go over everything in marker, review the essentials: Name, address, city, state, zip—for both the address and return address.

 Send a letter to you, too

 Yes—we are absolutely recommending that you send a letter to yourself.
-Opening a message written a year—or five years or more—in the past can be moving, entertaining, even therapeutic.
+Opening a message written a year ago—or even five years or more in the past—can be moving, entertaining and even therapeutic.

 Here are some ideas for messages to write just to you: